papafe/papafe-blog/content/posts/source-generators-tips.md

 The nullability of a certain type can be found by checking [`ITypeSymbol.NullableAnnotation`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.itypesymbol.nullableannotation?view=roslyn-dotnet#microsoft-codeanalysis-itypesymbol-nullableannotation).
 The value of this enum is dependent on wether the nullability annotations are enabled or not:
 - `None`.
 No nullability information at all.
-This is only for reference types when nullability annotations are not enabled;
+This is only used for reference types when nullability annotations are not enabled;
 - `Annotated`/`NotAnnotated`.
 These are used for value types (with nullability annotations enabled or not) and reference types (only when nullability annotations are on). `Annotated` means that the type has a `?`.

 Remember that nullability annotations can be turned on at a project level as well as at a local level with directives like `#nullable enable` (more info in the [docs](https://learn.microsoft.com/en-us/dotnet/csharp/nullable-references)).

 ## Nullability in the generated code

 By default, the generated files will have nullability annotations disabled, wether or not the annotations are enabled in the project in which the file are generated.
-For this reason it's better to specify manually the preferred nullability context in the generated files, for example by adding `#nullable enable`.
+For this reason it's better to specify manually the preferred nullability context in the generated files, for example by adding `#nullable enable` at the top of the file.

 ## Disable StyleCop Analyzers in generated code